pmc-community/jekyll-site-template/doc-contents/_components/download-link/download-link.md

 - `downloadsDir` specify if the downloadable file is in the same directory as the parent document or is in doc-contents/downloads directory; default is `true`

 # Download links group
-Use this component when you want to group multiple downloads in the same section.
+Use this component when you want to group multiple download links in the same section.

 {% raw %}
 ```javascript